pahihu/mixal/README.md

 # mixal
 Based on [MIXAL](http://github.com/darius/mixal) from Darius Bacon.
+See `runhello` for example usage.

+You can check James L. Peterson's [Computer Organization and Assembly Language Programming](http://www.jklp.org/profession/books/mix/index.html) book, which uses the MIX machine.

 Changes: